EPIC 2014: Plot

 In 2010, the news wars rage between Microsoft and Googlezon.
 These "News Wars of 2010" are notable in that they involve no actual news organizations.

 In 2011, the slumbering Fourth Estate awakens to make its first and final stand.
 The New York Times sues Googlezon, "claiming the fact-stripping robots are a violation of copyright law", but the Supreme Court rules in favor of Googlezon.

 In 2014, Googlezon unleashes EPIC, the Evolving Personalized Information Construct, which pays users to contribute any information they know into a central grid, allowing the system to automatically create news tailored to individuals, entirely without journalists.
-The word "EPIC" is an amalgam of three fundamental physical and mathematical constants; e (Euler's number), pi (π) and c (the speed of light in a vacuum).
+The word "EPIC" is an amalgam of three fundamental physical and mathematical constants; e (Euler's number), pi (π) and c (the speed of light in vacuum).
 These are depicted in the shadow of the EPIC logo.

 EPIC stores and categorizes not only news, but the demographics, political beliefs, and consumption habits of every user.
 At its best, EPIC is "a summary of the world—deeper, broader and more nuanced than anything ever available before ... but at its worst, and for too many, EPIC is merely a collection of trivia, much of it untrue."
 EPIC is so popular that it triggers the downfall of The New York Times, which goes offline and becomes "a print newsletter for the elite and the elderly."

 The narrative follows the epic format, with the clashing of antagonistic entities, conquests and retreats, a concern for genealogy, and the central moral question, often rough and binary but also thrilling, of good vs. evil.

 The narration ends with the statement: "Perhaps there was another way."